 The expression is taken to mean a collection of essential tools that you need to be an efficient and good cook.

 Needless to say, opinion varies as to what should be included in the collection.
 Some people would put a dishwasher right up there as number 1 on the list.
-Some people now feel that a microwave is an essential item, other people think a year-round herb garden just outside your back door is an important element.
-But opinion on this tends to vary based on how high the snow piles up depending where you live in winter.
+Some people now feel that a microwave is an essential item, other people think a pressure cooker is an important element.

 Surprisingly, most specialized, single-purpose tools don’t rate on most peoples’ lists of a Batterie de Cuisine.
 Sometimes, a more efficient Batterie de Cuisine can be one that has fewer well-chosen items rather than a lot of things, if only because the smaller number of items can be more easily stored in a way that makes them accessible on a moment’s notice.

 Most people, though, who love cooking have a hard time keeping their Batterie de Cuisine down to a bare minimum.
 Like golfers or sports fisherman, there’s always something to tempt them or to make them think that this will be the item that changes everything.
 Men are the ones most likely to add more gadgets.

 Ironically, in a professional kitchen, you are less likely to see the array of gadgets that you see in a kitchen store.
 In a large, commercial kitchen, gadgets often just go missing in action, tossed by mistake into the garbage with potato peelings as often as not, or they can’t stand up to the beating.

 Note that the term covers tools, rather than ingredients.
 While a good stock might be a vital element in a cook’s bag of tricks, food items are not generally considered to be covered by the term.

 There tends to be a core of list of things that Western cooks can more or less agree on as essential, followed by a list where consensus starts to breaks down.